-Another benefit of deploying loudspeakers for better coverage is that it allows sound engineers to tailor the audio system to the specific venue’s acoustic characteristics, such as room size, shape, and reverberation time.
-By strategically placing speakers around a room or venue, it’s possible to create an optimal listening experience by evenly distributing audio throughout the space while still being able to adjust volume levels in certain areas if necessary.
+By spreading out multiple smaller sound systems, it’s possible to reduce acoustic feedback issues and minimize distortion caused by overdriving a larger system amplifier.
+With more evenly-distributed audio sources around the room, sound engineers can also achieve an improved overall sound quality.
+Using a distributed audio system allows sound engineers to tailor the system to site specific acoustic characteristics, such as room size, shape, and reverberation time.
+Now, it’s possible to create an amazing listening experience by evenly distributing audio throughout the space while still being able to adjust volume levels in certain areas if necessary.
 This gives sound engineers greater control over how their audience hears the performance or event.